IntelPython/numba-dpex/docs/dppy/reduction.rst

 GPU Reduction
 =============

-DPPY does not provide specific features for implementing reductions on GPU.
+DPPY does not provide specific decorators for implementing reductions on GPU.
 Examples contain different approaches for calculating reductions using both device and host.